whitelunarium/pages_fork/_posts/Foundation/C-github_pages/2023-08-25-github_pages-utterances_IPYNB_2_ 2.md

 ---

 ## What is utterances?
-> Utterances is a comments widget built on Github which allows you to comment on blog posts using Github Pages
+> Utterances is a comments widget built on Github which allows you to comment on blog posts using GitHub Pages
 - When you comment on a blog post, utterances will create a GitHub issue in the designated repository to store the comments
 - You need to authenticate with your Github account as this prevents spam
 - If you scroll down to the bottom of a page, you can see if utterances are there or not